20% off €30 or 25% off €45

 "This is brilliant because there's no point in vaccinating only half our population,” she says.
 “It prevents the spread further, which is really, really good!”

-It's encouraged by the NHS that you do still have the vaccine when you're older if you haven’t already.5, 6
+It's encouraged by the NHS that you still get the vaccine when you're older if you haven’t already.5,6

 What if the nurse thinks my vagina isn’t normal?